aswingt65/Python-Programs/README.md

 <b>3.
 Kth largest element in BST</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Kth_largest_element_in_BST.py)
 <p>Given a Binary Search Tree.
 Your task is to complete the function which will return the Kth largest element without doing any modification in Binary Search Tree.</p>

+<b>3.
+Insert a node in a BST</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Insert_a_node_in_a_BST.py)
+<p>Given a BST and a key K. If K is not present in the BST, Insert a new Node with a value equal to K into the BST.
+If K is already present in the BST, don't modify the BST.</p>

 ## [sum_of_prime_multiples](https://github.com/aswingt65/Python-Programs/blob/main/sum_of_prime_multiples)
 This prgram takes a natural number as input and returns the sum of the prime multiples (2,3,5,7,11,13 ...) of the number.<br>